-Please note that the cheat sheet covers the most generic situation possible, but your case may and often will, be different.
+Please note that the cheat sheet covers the most generic situation possible.
+Your case may and often will be different.
 Also, for conciseness and usability, some simplifications have been done, and some details may not always be formally correct.

 The main takeaway from it should be “understanding” better how the image has been generated and how defects have been introduced at each phase to correct them in the best possible way.